+NONDISCRIMINATION STATEMENT

-NONDISCRIMINATION STATEMENT In compliance with both state and federal law, California Baptist University does not illegally discriminate on the basis of any protected category, except to the extent it is necessary to fulfill its religious purposes, so as to be in compliance with the 2000 version of the Baptist Faith and Message.
-SPECIAL NOTICE This catalog does not constitute a contract between California Baptist University and its students.
+In compliance with both state and federal law, California Baptist University does not illegally discriminate on the basis of any protected category, except to the extent it is necessary to fulfill its religious purposes, so as to be in compliance with the 2000 version of the Baptist Faith and Message.

+SPECIAL NOTICE

+This catalog does not constitute a contract between California Baptist University and its students.
 Although every effort has been made to ensure the accuracy of the content of this catalog, the University assumes no liability for any omissions or errors contained herein.
 California Baptist University reserves the right to alter and revise the contents of this catalog at any time.

 All announcements here are subject to revision.

-Editing by Shawnn Koning; typesetting and design by Ovation Graphics.
-July 2006.
+Editing and typesetting by Shawnn Koning and Rachel Keys.
+August 2007.